SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

     Similar in behaviour to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed.

+  - **DecimalHandler(baseValue, increment, precision, minValue, maxValue)**

+    Similar in behaviour to the *FloatHandler*, but uses integer numbers internally. *precision* defines, how many places after the decimal point are considered and displayed, as well as used as integer increment.

+	Example:

+		DecimalHandler(0, 0.1, 1, -3.5, 0.1)

+	will create a continuous range of -35 to 1 in the simulator specific setup file, where -35 equals the display value -3.5 and 1 equals the display value 0.1.

 The sections "[Setup.Settings.Units.DE]" and "[Setup.Settings.Units.EN]" and so on allow you to supply language specific unit labels for all the settings.
 If an entry is missing for a given setting, the label will be "Clicks" (or a corresponding translation).

 ### Introducing new simulators